vossi1/v6523/readme.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-:thumbsup: v.2 now with C64 IEEE488 Interface support!
+:thumbsup: v.2 now with C64 IEEE488 Interface support (use special IEEE hdl-code)!

 :pushpin: At JLC you have to select: Remove Order Number = "Specify a location"